jihadac/Simulation-automatisation-tri-couleur/README.md

 ## Current Limitations

-- No `config.py`: all parameters are hardcoded within scripts
 - Conveyor simulated as stopped during picking; no "pick-on-the-fly" functionality
 - No real calibration between camera and robot
 - Inverse kinematics is simulated (no real IK solver used)